Investor Visa Canada 2017

 applicant's approval at the provincial level, and his or her file is then handed over to the Centralized Intake Office (CIO) of

 Citizenship and Immigration Canada to be processed at the federal level.
 Federal processing fees are due at this

 Step 12: Once Canadian visa authorities have assessed the investor application, medical instructions are issued to the

-Citizenship and Immigration Canada (CIC) approved physician.
+Immigration, Refugees and Citizenship Canada (IRCC) approved physician.